 When to Apply

-Spouses in H-4 status who currently meet the eligibility criteria described above may file the Form I-765 with required supporting documents (as outlined by USCIS) as early as May 26, 2015.
-Spouses in H-4 status who will not be eligible to apply for the EAD under the expanded eligibility criteria should not file the I-765 until they can establish their eligibility.
-Spouses who will become eligible for an EAD based on an extension of the primary status holders H-1B status beyond the sixth year of eligibility may file the Form I-765 together with their request for an extension (Form I-539) of their H-4 status.
+Spouses in H-4 status who are not yet eligible to apply for the EAD under the eligibility criteria should not file the I-765 until they can establish their eligibility.
+Spouses who will become eligible for an EAD based on an extension of the primary status holder's H-1B status beyond the sixth year of eligibility may file the Form I-765 together with their request for an extension (Form I-539) of their H-4 status.
 The I-539 and I-765 should be adjudicated together, assuming they were filed together with the primary status holder's underlying H-1B petition.